xingchen0123/xingchen0123.github.io/index.md

 ## About Me

 Hi!
 Welcome to my homepage!
 I am an assistant professor at [School of International Relations and Public Affairs at Fudan University](https://sirpa.fudan.edu.cn/).
-My research interests broadly cover environmental economics, public attitudes towards environmental regulation and other public policies.
+I am applied economist working on environmental and governance issues.
+Recently I am interesed in public attitudes towards public policies.

 ## Education
 - PhD in Environmental Economics, Peking University, 2020